Step 1: Use OneSearch to see if we have the book, DVD, etc.

 - Numerically by the second line, then…

-- If there is a fourth line before the year of publication, it is sorted first alphabetically and then numerically.
+- If there is a fourth line before the year of publication, it is sorted first alphabetically and then numerically (these numbers are also treated as decimals, so E45 comes between E4 and E5)

 - If a call number is identical in all respects except for year of publication, then the books are placed in chronological order by the year of publication.